- Water attraction

 This amazing artwork comprises two fully independent tanks of 91 by 12 m filled with water, weighing between 5,000 and 5,700 tons.

-This incredible structure celebrates its 50 years in 2018.
+This incredible structure celebrated its 50th anniversary in 2018.

 An immersive trail: a boat, a life